iilab/openmentoring-content/en/topics/tool-91-computer-hygiene/1-computer-hygiene/3-4-learn.md

 ---
-title: Keeping backups of information
+title: Keep backups of information
-source:
 ---
 # Protect your information
 Take measures to ensure that you recover your most important information in the unfortunate event that you lose a computer either through theft, system collapse, or confiscation/destruction by your adversaries.